top of page

 Seiko published its first advertisement for their new automatic 6139 chronograph in February 1969, easily beating the Swiss - however, the company was concentrating on the release of the world's first quartz watch, the Astron, which would completely disrupt the watch world as it was known at the time (again, much to the chagrin of the Swiss watch industry, we're certain).
 We possess 6139 dials dating back to November 1968, indicating Seiko beat all other rivals to produce the world's first automatic chronograph.
 Period.

 But back to the True Pogue - we all know Omega was the first watch on the moon, mostly because Omega won’t let us forget (ever).
-However, the first automatic chronograph in space was the more humble and less publicized Seiko 6139-6005, named after US astronaut Colonel William Pogue, who wore his on the 1973 Skylab 4 mission-despite not obtaining NASA authorization–to time shuttle engine burns due to his familiarity with the watch and trust in its capabilities…trusting the lives of himself and fellow astronauts to the reliability of his Seiko.
+However, the first automatic chronograph in space was the more humble and less publicized Seiko 6139-6005, named after US astronaut Colonel William Pogue, who wore his on the 1973 Skylab 4 mission-despite not obtaining NASA authorization–to time Apollo spacecraft engine burns due to his familiarity with the watch and trust in its capabilities…trusting the lives of himself and fellow astronauts to the reliability of his Seiko.
 When asked about his 6139, Pogue confirmed the story and sold his in a 2008 charity auction for $6k.

 As noted, this is an example of the elusive "True Pogue" dial variant, which earned its sobriquet due to the fact it was the variant worn by the legendary Colonel Pogue, and as such, highly sought after by vintage Seiko collectors.